 If you regularly use another FTP client, you may want to turn off the option to cache directory listings when you connect to the FTP server in EditPad.
 Then EditPad will refresh all folder listings each time you connect to the FTP server.

-Rename the selected file or folder.
-You will be prompted for the new name.
+Rename or move the selected file or folder.
+You will be prompted for the new name or path.

 If your FTP server is running on a UNIX or Linux host, select the File Permissions item in the context menu if you want to change the permissions on the selected file.
 These are the permissions that you can set via the chmod command in UNIX or Linux.